jeremyosborne/ant_cities/README.md

     - conversion capability
     - Different Ant types
     - The Swarm
-- Ant Entity
-    - Adjust leaf carrying position from back to the mouth.
-    - Add collision detection so that entities can not run over each other.
 - Multi-Process, Sim and Render Thread
 - Saving settings...
 - Game World